pbnath/kubernetes-the-hard-way/README.md

 * Two control plane nodes (`controlplane01` and `controlplane02`) running the control plane components as operating system services.
 This is not a kubeadm cluster as you are used to if you have been doing the CKA course.
 The control planes are *not* themselves nodes, therefore will not show with `kubectl get nodes`.
 * Two worker nodes (`node01` and `node02`)
-* One loadbalancer VM running [HAProxy](https://www.haproxy.org/) to balance requests between the two API servers.
+* One loadbalancer VM running [HAProxy](https://www.haproxy.org/) to balance requests between the two API servers and provide the endpoint for your KUBECONFIG.

 ## Getting Started